AdaCore/langkit/doc/internals.rst

 mechanism.
 Let's call "ref-counted values" all the values that integrate with this mechanism.

 Ref-counted values can have any number of "owners".
-When a ref-counted value is created, its number of owners (aka "ref-count") is 1: the creator of the value is the only one that owns it.
-There are multiple operations available to work with these values: some will create more owners (incrementing the ref-count: inc-ref), some will remove ownership (decrementing the ref-count: dec-ref).
+We say that each owner has a non-null number of ownership shares.
+The sum of all ownership shares for one values is the value's "ref-count".

+When a ref-counted value is created, its ref-count is 1: the creator of the value is the only one to have an ownership share for it.
+There are multiple operations available to work with these values: some will create more ownership shares (incrementing the ref-count: inc-ref), some will remove ownership shares (decrementing the ref-count: dec-ref).
 When the ref-count drops to 0, the value has no owner anymore, meaning that no-one can access this value anymore, so the value can be deallocated.

 This mechanism guarantees that properties does not leak memory if one condition is met: there must not be any ownership loop in values.
 This is not possible in